HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 - Some environments may trigger 404 errors when adding deployment policies
 - The module includes a 45-second wait time to mitigate these issues
-- **Conflicting configurations**: Environments with both `protected_branches: true` and `deployment_tag_policy.enabled: true` are especially problematic
+- Environments with conflicting configurations are especially problematic
 - The module excludes known problematic combinations to prevent failures

-If you encounter persistent errors with specific environments, consider:
+If you encounter persistent errors with specific environments, consider these workarounds:
 1. Avoid mixing protected branch policies and tag policies in the same environment
 2. Create dedicated environments for tag-based deployments without branch policies
 3. Manually create the deployment policies in the GitHub UI
 4. Use the GitHub CLI to manage these policies outside of Terraform

 These issues appear to be related to GitHub's API implementation, not with the module itself.